 Q. What type of physical condition should I be in?

-A. You need to be comfortable walking on uneven and steep terrain.
+A. You need to be in good physical condition and comfortable walking on uneven and steep terrain.
 Swimming ability is recommended.

 Q. What is the daily schedule like on a WMA course in Costa Rica?

 A. Typically class starts at 8:00am and goes to 5:00pm.
 Evenings are for relaxing but there may be one or two evening sessions scheduled by the instructor on the first day.

 Q. What is a typical day on a WMA course like?

 A. Mornings usually begin with review as we take up questions from homework, go over case studies, or write a quiz.
 Days include a mixture of classroom sessions, skill workshops, and small group drills and scenarios.